Swiip/generator-gulp-angular/docs/usage.md

 └──  protractor.conf.js
 </pre>

+There is none at the generation but you can add `.jade`, `.haml` or `.hbs` (dependent of your HTML pre-processor choice) anywhere in the `src` folder and it will be compiled automatically. **Warning**, the first file of a type in a folder is often missed by the Gulp watch, try to relaunch Gulp if it happens.

 ## Features included in the gulpfile
 * *useref* : allow configuration of your files in comments of your HTML file
 * *ngAnnotate* : convert simple injection to complete syntax to be minification proof